technosophos/k8s-helm/docs/developers.md

 - Go 1.6.0 or later
 - Glide 0.10.2 or later
+- Git and Mercurial (used by Go tools)
 - kubectl 1.2 or later
 - A Kubernetes cluster (optional)
 - The gRPC toolchain